EnduIf/rive-web-component/readme.md

 ### Attributes

-All Attributes that the HTMLElement accepts:
+All attributes that the HTMLElement accepts:

 - file: string